mullerdavid/ctf_writeups/cyberquest24/Online_Forensic_Dans_Secret/WRITEUP.md

 # Dirbuster

-Guesisng `.DS_Store` from the challenge name or using a web scanner with a proper wordlist would result in <http://10.10.1.11:27521/.DS_Store>.
+Guessing `.DS_Store` from the challenge name or using a web scanner with a proper wordlist would result in <http://10.10.1.11:27521/.DS_Store>.
 It is a file used by MacOS to store folder metadata, like icon locations, etc.

 The file is saved as [.DS_Store](workdir/.DS_Store).